m-pilia-pr2/fx2048/README.md

 The algorithm has not been tested in a statistically significative way, however it usually passes the 2048 tile (more than 20.000 points) and often reaches 80.000 points.
-It's a quite simple implementation and there is a lot of space for optimization and improvement of the AI.
+This is a very quick and simple implementation, and there is a lot of space for optimization and improvement of the AI.

 ![alt Screenshot](https://db.tt/DOFDOtLd)

 License
 ===================
 The project is licensed under GPL 3.
-See [LICENSE](https://raw.githubusercontent.com/brunoborges/fx2048/master/LICENSE) file for the full license.
+See [LICENSE](/fx2048/LICENSE) file for the full license.